xuwenyihust/lunaticlog/README.md

 # Lunaticlog
-Log loads generator, test if your system can survive under the log spikes.
+A mock HTTP log generator, use it to test if your monitor can survive under the log spikes.

 ## Supported Log Format